diversen/simple-php-translation/README.md

 A Danish translation could be found in:

-    app/lang/da/language.php
+    test_app/lang/da/language.php

-And this file could consists of:
+And this `language.php` could consist of:

 ~~~.php
     $LANG = array ();